-If you want a fulfilling, successful career, consider one in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-One of the most in-demand careers is working as an HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to make.
+You can join this rewarding industry by becoming an HVAC technician.
+Learn more about their skill set, how to become one and about how much you can expect to make.

-What Does It Mean to Be an HVAC Technician?
+What Is an HVAC Technician?

 A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
 And, most important, you’ll be knowledgeable about:

-A few become HVAC-R technicians, and they are further trained to provide refrigeration.
+A few become HVAC-R technicians, meaning they also have experience with refrigeration.

 Is There a Shortage of HVAC Technicians?